Strengthen Your Immunity: Top Vitamins for Immune Support

 In addition to its brain benefits, this mushroom also optimizes immune function by way of the intestinal immune system [9].

 In other words, it works from the gut level to help support the good bacteria.
-Our Liposomal Immune with Elderberry, Echinacea, Lion’s Mane, and Zinc offer a multi-faceted immune reinforcement!
+Our Liposomal Elderberry Immune with Elderberry, Echinacea, Lion’s Mane, and Zinc offer a multi-faceted immune reinforcement!

 Turmeric